Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Results

 The behavior is similar to what has been previously seen in QMC simulations of the disordered Hubbard model~\cite{t_paiva_15,m_enjalran_01,m_ulmke_98}, and is also consistent with the observation that repulsive interactions larger than the disorder strength can take the system out of the disorder-induced insulating phase away from half filling~\cite{p_denteneer_99,s_kondov_15}.
 In the clean $\Delta_\mu=0$ limit, Qin {\it et al.}~\cite{m_qin_16} find ground-state double occupancy values extrapolated to the thermodynamic limit that are in close agreement with our NLCE results at the lowest temperatures.

-In Ref.~\cite{m_ulmke_98}, it is shown that for $U_0=4$, the antiferromagnetic correlations disappear when $\Delta_\mu\sim 10$ on a $4\times 4$ cluster, which is also consistent with the trends seen for the magnetic correlations in Figs.~\ref{fig:diffDmu}(e) and \ref{fig:diffDmu}(f) as the disorder strength increases.
-We note that our NLCE results are exact and in the thermodynamic limit, apart from possibly a few percent error for certain quantities at the lowest temperatures shown due to the finite number of disorder modes.
+In Ref.~\cite{m_ulmke_98}, it is shown that for $U_0=4$, the antiferromagnetic correlations disappear when $\Delta_\mu\sim 10$ on a $4\times 4$ cluster, which is also consistent with the trends seen for the magnetic correlations in Figs.~\ref{fig:diffDmu}(e) and \ref{fig:diffDmu}(f), as well as in Figs.~\ref{fig:U4}(e) and \ref{fig:U4}(f) below ($U_0=4$), as the disorder strength increases.
+We note that our NLCE results are exact and in the thermodynamic limit, apart from possibly a few percent error for $C_v$ at the lowest temperatures shown due to the finite number of disorder modes.

 For comparison, we have reproduced DQMC results for the clean and disordered systems for quantities shown in Fig.~\ref{fig:diffDmu}.
 The circles in Figs.~\ref{fig:diffDmu}(a), \ref{fig:diffDmu}(b), \ref{fig:diffDmu}(e), and \ref{fig:diffDmu}(f) are obtained directly using DQMC for a $10\times 10$ lattice after averaging expectation values over at least a hundred random disorder realizations.
 We find a very good agreement between those and our NLCE results in the thermodynamics limit considering that there may still be some finite-size and Trotter systematic errors present in the DQMC results.
-We also find that keeping the number of realizations the same, the fluctuations in the DQMC data increases as $\Delta_\mu$ increases.
+We find that keeping the number of realizations fixed, the fluctuations in the DQMC data increases as $\Delta_\mu$ increases.
+It is worth pointing out that NLCE is a far more efficient method for this problem, in terms of the computational cost, than the DQMC on the $10\times 10$ cluster.
+A single run of the latter, sweeping all the temperatures shown, takes between 6,800 and 34,000 CPU hours depending on the imaginary time step, whereas the same calculations on an arbitrarily fine temperature, or even chemical potential grid, takes about 600 CPU hours using Intel E5-2680v4 processors in our computer cluster.